Bird of Pray: Vidbir 2025

-Vidbir 2025 was the ninth edition of Vidbir which selected the Ukrainian entry for the Eurovision Song Contest 2025.
-The competition consisted of a final 8 February 2025 and took place in Kyiv.
-The selection of the competing entries for the national final and ultimately the Ukrainian Eurovision entry took place over three stages.
-In the first stage, artists and songwriters had the opportunity to apply for the competition either through an online submission form.
+Vidbir 2025 was the ninth edition of Vidbir that selected the Ukrainian entry for the Eurovision Song Contest 2025.
+The competition consisted of a final on 8 February 2025 and took place in Kyiv.
+The selection of the entries that competed the national final and ultimately the Ukrainian Eurovision entry took place over three stages.
+In the first stage, artists and songwriters had the opportunity to apply for the competition through an online submission form.
 Twenty acts were longlisted and announced on 11 December 2024.
 The second stage involved the longlisted artists attending a scheduled audition.
 Up to nine acts were selected, while an additional act was selected from an online selection.
 The third stage was the televised final, which took place in February 2025 and featured the acts vying to represent Ukraine in Basel.
-The winner was selected via the combination of votes from a public vote and an expert jury, the latter of which its members will be selected by the public.

-After passing the initial selection phase, on 20 December 2024 Ziferblat were confirmed among the 10 finalists of the competition with the song "Bird of Pray".
-Bird of Pray was performed at the competition on 8 February 2025, and the combined vote of the public and jury crowned it the winner and national representative on the Eurovision stage in Basel.
+The winner was selected via the combination of votes from a public vote and an expert jury, the latter of which will be selected by the public.
+After passing the initial selection phase, Ziferblat were confirmed among the 10 finalists of the competition with the song "Bird of Pray" on 20 December 2024.
+Eventually, the combined vote of the public and jury crowned it the winner and national representative on the Eurovision stage in Basel, gaining 19 points.

 At Eurovision

 The Eurovision Song Contest 2025 took place at St. Jakobshalle in Basel, Switzerland, and consisted of two semi-finals held on the respective dates of 13 and 15 May and the final on 17 May 2025.
-During the allocation draw held on 28 January 2025, Ukraine was drawn to compete in the first semi-final, performing in the first half of the show.
+Ukraine was drawn to perform fifth in the semi-finals, performing in the first half of the first semi-final.
+The staging was directed by Mariia Korostelova while costumes were designed by Ukrainian designer Ivan Frolov.